voicenextapp/website/src/pages/privacy.md

 ## 9. Phone number and contacts

 If you sign up for the service with your phone number, voicenext will verify your phone number by sending you a verification code.
 Once your phone number is verified, you may use the voicenext service. voicenext may also access your contacts to help you find friends who are using the voicenext service. voicenext will not share your contacts with third parties without your permission.
-We will keep an encrypted copy of your contacts phone numbers on our servers to help you find friends who are using the voicenext service.
+We will temporarily store an encrypted copy of your contacts phone numbers on our servers to help you find friends who are using the voicenext service.
 The encryption algorithm used is a one-way hash function.
 This means that we cannot reverse the encryption to see your contacts phone numbers.

 ## 10. Badges